-Returning starters: Andrew Motuapuaka (29 career starts), Tremaine Edmunds (16 career starters) Starters lost: none Projected new starters: none Top reserves: Anthony Shegog, Tavante Beckett, Sean Huelskamp Newcomers: Dylan Rivers, Jaylen Griffin, Rico Kearney, Rayshard Ashby, Daniel Griffith Breakout candidate: Edmunds Notes: Motuapuaka has scored four touchdowns in his career-three by fumble return .
+Returning starters: Andrew Motuapuaka (29 career starts), Tremaine Edmunds (16 career starters) Starters lost: none Projected new starters: none Top reserves: Anthony Shegog, Tavante Beckett, Sean Huelskamp Newcomers: Dylan Rivers, Jaylen Griffin, Rico Kearney, Rayshard Ashby, Daniel Griffith Breakout candidate: Edmunds Notes: Motuapuaka has scored four touchdowns in his career-three by fumble return ...
 Edmunds' 18.5 tackles for a loss tied for the most by a Tech player since 2002 (Cols Colas, 19) ...
-Edmunds recorded a tackle for a loss in 13 of the Hokies' 14 games last season .
+Edmunds recorded a tackle for a loss in 13 of the Hokies' 14 games last season ...
 Motuapuaka and Edmunds each recorded four games with at least 10 tackles ...
 Motuapuaka has recovered five fumbles and intercepted four passes in his career ...
 Motuapuaka has started 23 straight games, while Edmunds has started 15 straight ...
 Shegog has played in 33 games in his career (seven starts).
+FLY FROM HOME.

-The world, from your doorstep - with eight non-stop estinations and more than four hundred only a connection away.
+The world, from your doorstep - with eight non-stop destinations and more than four hundred only a connection away.
 Begin your journey from the convenience of Roanoke-Blacksburg Regional Airport.
-To learn more, visit FLYROA.COM
+To learn more, visit FLYROA.COM.

-VIRGINIA'S BLUE RIDGE® ROANOKE VALLEY
+VIRGINIA'S BLUE RIDGE ROANOKE

-Most of the spotlight during Virginia Tech's spring practice centered on the quarterback position, as the coaching staff evaluated several candidates for the all-important spot.
-If offensive coordinator Brad Cornelsen needed vet another option, he could have looked to the other side of the ball, where one certain individual rushed for more than 1,200
+Stroman LEADS a trio of veterans at cornerback spots by Jimmy Robertson Most of the spotlight during Virginia Tech's spring practice centered on the quarterback position, as the coaching staff evaluated several candidates for the all-important spot.
+If offensive coordinator Brad Cornelsen needed yet another option, he could have looked to the other side of the ball, where one certain individual rushed for more than 1,200